Reduction in calls to council contact centres

 We think differently.
 We didn’t see value in replicating back office systems’ functions in a citizen’s account.

-We knew councils would need to answer the questions they knew customers would ask in a way that made digital their channel of choice.
+We thought councils would need to answer the questions they knew customers would ask in a way that made digital their channel of choice.

 Using customer service statistics, not assumptions or guesses, the optimum way to reduce calls is to provide answers to the top volume questions in a way that is personalised, quick and simple to access.